denisse-orellana/catalogue_payment_system/README.md

 rails g model Paypal user_ip
 ```

 The transbank model will contain the polymorphic association connecting credit card, webpay and one click payment methods.
+The CreditCard, Webpay and OneClick will have many transbanks through method.

 ```console
 rails g model Transbank user_ip method:references{polymorphic}